 Anaphoric reference occurs when a word or phrase refers to something mentioned earlier in the discourse.
-For example:

 Michael went to the bank.
 He was annoyed because it was closed.